ravensborn/hr-management-api/README.md

 ## About

-This project is an API designed to manage users, employees, and related HR data.
+This project is an API designed to handle user authentication, employees, and related HR data.
 It provides endpoints for handling user accounts, employee records, and other HR management tasks.

 ## 1. Project Overview